craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 		Monday 22nd September 2014, 5:43:21pm

-You can also modify its value in the same way:
+So you can modify its value in the same way:

 	$timestamp->modify('+3 days');